bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

      + &hellip; enforcement uses this rights termination as leverage to restore compliance.

-# How This Relates to OpenWRT
+# How This Relates to OpenWrt

-+ OpenWRT may be the most successful historical example of GPL enforcement.
++ OpenWrt may be the most successful historical example of GPL enforcement.

 + The project began as the outcome of GPL enforcement action.